 There is an ongoing development of levels of service to address the reasonable needs and expectations of the community.
-Stormwater assets are measured by delivery of programs, inspections, adequate asset assessment and customer service, asset operation, prevention of flooding, injury and damage and relevant legislative framework, standards and codes.
+Council will continue to deliver stormwater related programs, inspections, asset assessments and respond to customer requests in a timely manner to ensure the impact of flooding from heavy rainfall is minimised where possible.

 The organisation has to meet many legislative requirements including Australian and State legislation and State regulations.
-These are listed in Table 26:
+These are listed in Table 25: